 Aviation affects our climate in complex ways.
-UNIC (Understanding the Non-CO2 Impact of Aviation) will address key knowledge gaps to enable both science and policy to tackle them
+UNIC (Understanding the Non-CO₂ Impacts of Decarbonised Aviation) will address key knowledge gaps to enable both science and policy to tackle them

 Reducing Uncertainty, Enabling Action